 - 6.1 Cell Classification-Test values for specimens of the PE material prepared as specified in Section 9 and tested in accordance with Section 10 shall conform to the requirements given in Table 1.
 A typical property value for a PE material is to be the average value from testing numerous lots or batches and determines the cell number.
-When, due to manufacturing tolerances and testing bias, individual lot or batch values fall into the adjoining cell, the individual value shall not be considered acceptable unless the user, or both the user and the producer, determine that the individual lot or batch is suitable for its intended purpose. - 6.1.1 For PE compounds with a code letter designation of A, all properties shall be determined, for classification purposes, on the non-pigmented (natural) material.
-For PE compounds with any other code letter designation, all properties other than density, in accordance with 6.5, shall, for classification purposes, be determined on the PE compound represented by that code letter (for example, black [C], colored with UV stabilizer [E], etc.)

-6.2 Color and Ultraviolet (UV) Stabilizer-The color and UV stabilization shall be indicated at the end of the cell classification by means of a letter designation in accordance with the following code:
+When, due to manufacturing tolerances and testing bias, individual lot or batch values fall into the adjoining cell, the individual value shall not be considered acceptable unless the user, or both the user and the producer, determine that the individual lot or batch is suitable for its intended purpose. - 6.2 Color and Ultraviolet (UV) Stabilizer-The color and UV stabilization shall be indicated at the end of the cell classification by means of a letter designation in accordance with the following code:

-Code Letter Color and UV Stabilizer
+ode Letter Color and UV Stabilizer

 Α Natural

 В Colored

 С Black with a carbon black in

 the range as noted in 6.2.1 and 6.2.2

 D Natural with UV stabilizer

-E Colored with UV stabilizer
+F Colored with UV stabilizer

-- 6.2.1 For PE compounds with a hydrostatic strength classification cell class 0 (not pressure-rated), the carbon black content shall be in the range of 2.0% to 4.0%. - 6.2.2 For PE compounds with a hydrostatic strength classification other than cell class 0, the carbon black content shall be in the range of 2.0% to 3.0%. - 6.3 Thermal Stability-The PE material shall contain sufficient antioxidant so that the minimum induction temperature shall be 220°C when tested in accordance with 10.1.9. - 6.4 Brittleness Temperature-The brittleness temperature shall not be warmer than -60°C when tested in accordance with Test Method D746. - 6.5 Density-The density used to classify the material shall be the density of the PE base material (non-pigmented PE) determined in accordance with 10.1.3.
+- 6.2.1 For PE compounds with a hydrostatic strength classification cell class 0 (not pressure-rated), the carbon black content shall be in the range of 2.0% to 4.0%. - 6.2.2 For PE compounds with a hydrostatic strength classification other than cell class 0, the carbon black content shall be in the range of $2.0\,\%$ to $3.0\,\%$. - 6.3 Thermal Stability-The PE material shall contain sufficient antioxidant so that the minimum induction temperature shall be 220°C when tested in accordance with 10.1.9. - 6.4 Brittleness Temperature-The brittleness temperature shall not be warmer than -60° C when tested in accordance with Test Method D746. - 6.5 Density-The density used to classify the material shall be the density of the PE base resin (uncolored PE) determined in accordance with 10.1.3.
 When the average density of any lot or shipment falls within ± 0.002 g/cm3 of the nominal value, it shall be considered as conforming to the nominal value and to all classifications based on the nominal value. - 6.5.1 For black compounds, containing carbon black, determine the density, Dp, and calculate the resin density, Dr, as follows: